 { Theoretical studies on nonlocal interactions has a longstanding history in equilibrium systems~\cite{leq1,leq2,leq3,alp,tb1,tb2}.
-Examples of their prominent nonequilibrium counterparts include interface dynamics involving nonlocal interactions, e.g., flame front propagation, thin film growth~\cite{pelce}.
-Monte-Carlo simulation studies on a solid-on-solid model with nonlocal effects~\cite{ketterl} reveal how the shading phenomena in surface growth is described by nonlocal effects.
-Furthermore, kinetic roughening in the presence of nonlocal interactions~\cite{somen} display generic non-KPZ scaling behaviour.
+Examples of their prominent nonequilibrium counterparts include interface dynamics involving nonlocal interactions, e.g., flame front propagation, thin film growth~\cite{pelce}, and shading phenomena in surface growth~\cite{ketterl}.
+Kinetic roughening in the presence of nonlocal interactions~\cite{somen} display generic non-KPZ scaling behavior.
 Nonlocal effects are often important in biological growth processes; see, e.g., Ref.~\cite{nonlocal-eden} for a recent study.
-Furthermore in many applications, the growth is controlled by fast nonlocal transport, not included in the KPZ equation.
-Prominent examples include diffusion-controlled nonlocal transport~\cite{nonloc1}, dissolution or precipitation processes~\cite{nonloc2}, gas-solid reactions~\cite{nonloc3}, and a variety of reaction engineering processes~\cite{nonloc4}.
-Yet another potentially relevant example is diffusion-limited erosion, that displays nonlocal stabilisation of surfaces~\cite{krug-prl}; see also Ref.~\cite{nicoli}.
-Nonlocal effects may be vital even in geological contexts, e.g., earth surface roughness~\cite{geo}.
-Inspired by these past studies, we explore the generic consequences of competition between local contributions and those that depend on the {\em global surface profile, i.e., nonlocal contributions} to the local surface velocity, by constructing a purpose-built conceptual model.}
+Furthermore, in many applications, the growth is controlled by fast nonlocal transport not included in the KPZ equation.
+Prominent examples include diffusion-controlled nonlocal transport~\cite{nonloc1}, dissolution or precipitation processes~\cite{nonloc2}, gas-solid reactions~\cite{nonloc3}, a variety of reaction engineering processes~\cite{nonloc4}, diffusion-limited erosion, that displays nonlocal stabilization of surfaces~\cite{krug-prl} (see also Ref.~\cite{nicoli}), and even geological contexts, e.g., earth surface roughness~\cite{geo}.
+Inspired by these past studies, we explore the generic consequences of competition between local contributions and those that depend on the global surface profile, i.e., nonlocal contributions to the local surface velocity, by constructing a purpose-built conceptual model.}